-Poikiloderma of Civatte is a chronic, non-cancerous (benign) skin condition in light-skinned adults, which is probably caused by long-term sun exposure.
-Poikiloderma of Civatte shows a specific pattern of color change in the skin due to sun damage to the neck and sometimes the center of the chest.
+Poikiloderma of Civatte is a common, long-lasting skin condition in adults with lighter skin colors.
+It is thought to be caused by long-term sun exposure.
+Poikiloderma of Civatte appears as color changes in the skin due to sun damage to the neck and sometimes the upper-middle area of the chest.

 Who's At Risk?

 Signs & Symptoms

 Poikiloderma of Civatte usually affects the front and sides of the neck.
-The center of the chest is also sometimes affected.
-You will notice darkened skin color (hyperpigmentation) and lightened skin color (hypopigmentation) as well as redness (erythema).
+The upper-middle chest is also sometimes affected.
+The area appears as a blotchy redness.
 Fine blood vessels in the skin are often seen.
 About half of people with poikiloderma of Civatte mention itching, burning, and flushing in the area.

-Use sunscreens, wear sun-protective clothing, and avoid peak sun hours (between 10 AM and 3 PM) to help prevent this condition from occurring or worsening.
+To help prevent this condition from occurring or worsening, use sunscreens, wear sun-protective clothing, and avoid peak sun hours (between 10 AM and 3 PM).

-Poikiloderma of Civatte is primarily a cosmetic condition that does not require treatment, but see your doctor if you become concerned about its appearance.
+Poikiloderma of Civatte is primarily a cosmetic condition that does not require treatment, but see a medical professional if you are concerned about its appearance.

 Bolognia J, Schaffer JV, Cerroni L. Dermatology.
 4th ed.
 Philadelphia, PA: Elsevier; 2018.